asmetics/zombieAI/README.md

 # 1.21 Fabric Zombie AI Improvement

 ## Development Disclamier

 This is a work in progress project, not all features are currently included.

+If you wish to view my code, I have everything open source in /DEV, with what I am currently working on.
+Please follow the lisence in the repository.

 ❌ - Not Implemented / WIP